4 Tips for Paying Off Your Holiday Debt

 While the presents I gave brought joy to my kids’ faces, the credit card bills that showed up in January were less than enjoyable.
 In recent years, I’ve learned how to buy thoughtful gifts still while sticking to our Christmas budget.

 I’m not alone in spending too much during the holidays.
-According to a 2019 Credit Karma holiday spending survey, 27% of Americans expected to incur holiday debt.
-Of those people, 42% expected to take on at least $500 of debt.
+According to a 2020 MagnifyMoney holiday spending survey, 31% of Americans incurred holiday debt.
+Of those people, 56% used a credit card to finance their purchases.

-You want to start tackling your debt the way you would most other obstacles in life: Come up with a solid game plan.
+You want to start tackling your debt the way you would most other obstacles in life: come up with a solid game plan.
 First, you want a clear picture of where you stand, so find your credit card or bank statements.
-Add up all of your holiday purchases, from gifts to food to greeting cards, to determine how much debt you accumulated.
+Add up all of your holiday purchases, from gifts and food to greeting cards and travel, to determine how much debt you accumulated.

 Once you’ve taken stock of your debt, you can create a realistic plan to pay it off.
 Decide which debts to pay off first.
 It’s good to look at your credit cards’ interest rates if you used more than one card to pay for holiday purchases.
 One method you can use to pay off your holiday debt is the debt avalanche method, where you pay off credit cards with the highest interest rates first.
 Another option is the debt snowball method, which involves prioritizing your debts from smallest to largest.

 Both are effective methods you can use to get out of debt.